Thompson Sampling with a Mixture Prior: INTRODUCTION

 We make the following contributions.
-First, we propose a general algorithm, \emph{mixture Thompson sampling (\mts)}, for TS from a mixture prior with $L$ latent states. \mts first samples a latent state from its posterior and then samples model parameters conditioned on the sampled state.
-By explicitly modeling the latent state, the posterior can be efficiently maintained for common reward distributions, such as Gaussian and Bernoulli, by leveraging conjugacy.
-Second, we show how to bound the $n$-round Bayes regret of \mts using a novel general analysis technique that accounts for jointly (i) learning a model of the environment and (ii) identifying the latent state without (direct) state observations.
-We apply our technique to derive prior-dependent Bayes regret bounds in two settings: a contextual linear bandit and a tabular finite-horizon \emph{Markov decision process} (MDP).
-The regret bounds depend on the underlying structure via the number of latent states and width of the prior; when the mixture prior is concentrated (e.g., when existing data allows construction of a prior with low width), both regret bounds become $\tilde{\mathcal{O}}(\sqrt{Ln})$ due to identifying the correct latent state.
-Finally, we evaluate \mts empirically in synthetic tasks, and in a task based on image classification using the CIFAR-100 dataset \citep{cifar}.
+First, we propose a general algorithm, \emph{mixture Thompson sampling} (\mts), for a mixture prior with $L$ discrete latent states. \mts first samples a latent state from its posterior and then samples model parameters conditioned on that state.
+By explicitly modeling the latent state, the posterior can be efficiently maintained for common reward distributions, such as Bernoulli and Gaussian, using conjugacy.
+Second, we bound the $n$-round Bayes regret of \mts using a novel general analysis technique that accounts for jointly learning the model parameters and identifying the latent state; without ever observing it.
+We apply our technique in two settings: contextual linear bandit and finite-horizon RL.
+Finally, we evaluate \mts empirically in synthetic bandit and RL tasks, and in a task based on image classification using the CIFAR-100 dataset \citep{cifar}.